MikeWise2718/markdowndocs/obs/obs.md

 - Apparently you should start it in Administrator mode

 # Concepts
-- Scene Collections (a collection of scenes)
+- Scene Collections (a collection of screens or tescenes)
 - Source (a video, audio source, image, etc)
 - Scene (a collection of sources (kind of as layers))
 - Settings (a hellishly large collection of settings) (lower right panel Control/Settings)